NixOS/patchelf/README.md

 **Release history:**

 0.10 (April 10, 2014):
-* `--backup' saves a backup before modifying a file.
+* '--backup' saves a backup before modifying a file.
-* `--delete-rpath' deletes RPATHs and RUNPATHs.
+* '--delete-rpath' deletes RPATHs and RUNPATHs.
-* `--print-rpath-type' tells whether it's RPATH or RUNPATH.
+* '--print-rpath-type' tells whether it's RPATH or RUNPATH.
-* `--convert-rpath' converts an existing DT_RPATH to DT_RUNPATH.
+* '--convert-rpath' converts an existing DT_RPATH to DT_RUNPATH.
-* `--with-gold-support' makes the 'hacky support' for executables created by the Gold linker now optional.
+* '--with-gold-support' makes the 'hacky support' for executables created by the Gold linker now optional.
 * Put soname functions into single void.